Fresh, refined fragrances for warm-weather celebrations and close-quarter venues

 Some perfumes are designed to dominate a room.
 That’s fine for nightclubs.
 Less charming at formal ceremonies.

-Heavy patchouli or smoky compositions
+Intense patchouli or smoky compositions

 These can be quite polarizing.
 Weddings call for broadly appealing, not divisive.